shw06/HR-Analytics/README.md

     </ul>

 <h2>Data Preprocessing</h2>
-    <p>Before importing the data into Power BI, it is essential to perform data preprocessing using the SQL script data_preprocessing.sql.
+    <p>Before importing the data into Power BI, it is essential to perform data preprocessing using the SQL script data_cleaning.sql.
         The preprocessing steps include cleaning the data, handling missing values, and calculating additional metrics like age from birthdate.</p>

 <h2>HR Analytics Insights</h2>